kiwirafe/Game-Snake/README.md

 ## Versions
 *   Version 2.5.3: Added Github Link In The Website
-*   Version 2.5.2: Bug Fix With Scrolling Sysytem
+*   Version 2.5.2: Bug Fix With Scrolling System
-*   Version 1.5.0: Added Keys For Mobile Devices
-*   Version 2.5.0 Added Snake APK Download And Bug Fix With The Buttons In Mobile Devices
+*   Version 2.5.1 Added Snake APK Download And Bug Fix With The Buttons In Mobile Devices
-*   Version 2.4.1: Added Images To README.md
+*   Version 2.5.0: Added Keys For Mobile Devices(Mobile Friendly)
 *   Version 2.4.0: Change Height and Width On Different Devices
 *   Version 2.3.2: Fixed Bugs With The Speeding Up System And Added It In The Controls
 *   Version 2.3.1: Removed from gnn.lianghub.com (Website No Longer Exist)